Carer Support (Scotland)

 - spend at least 35 hours a week caring for a disabled person who is in receipt of a qualifying disability benefit

 Carer Support Payment is not ‘means-tested’ – this means that your (and your partner’s) income and savings are not taken into account.
-However, your own earnings may affect your entitlement.
+However, your own earnings and other overlapping benefits may affect your entitlement.

-Carer Support Payment counts in full as income for Universal Credit and other means-tested benefits.
+Carer Support Payment counts in full as income for Universal Credit and other income related benefits.

 What are the qualifying disability benefits?

-To be eligible for Carer Support Payment, the person you care for must be in receipt of one of the following qualifying disability benefits:
+To be eligible for Carer Support benefits the person you care for must be in receipt of one of the following qualifying disability benefits:

 - Adult Disability Payment – the standard or enhanced rate of the daily living component